Arcenox-co/TickerQ/README.md

 app.UseTickerQ(); // Activates job processor
 ```
+> 💡 **Recommendation:**
+Use `UseModelCustomizerForMigrations()` to cleanly separate infrastructure concerns from your core domain model, especially during design-time operations like migrations.
+**Note:** If you're using third-party libraries (e.g., OpenIddict) that also override `IModelCustomizer`, you must either merge customizations or fall back to manual configuration inside `OnModelCreating()` to avoid conflicts.

-❗️If Not Using `UseModelCustomizerForMigrations() You must apply TickerQ configurations manually in your `DbContext`:
+❗️If Not Using `UseModelCustomizerForMigrations()` You must apply TickerQ configurations manually in your `DbContext`:

 ```csharp
 public class MyDbContext : DbContext